femboyfin/dbdideas/survivor_perks.md

 - Decreased cooldown to **40/30/20 seconds** *(was 60/50/40)*
   - Slight number buff to enable more active use in chase without changing the power level of the perk too much.
 - Changed Hinder effect to **40% Hinder** for **5 seconds** *(was 50% for 4 seconds)*
-  - Increasing effectiveness against high-mobility killers, effecitvely preventing them from using dash type abilites for an additional second, while still giving the survivor the same amount of distance versus low-mobility killers.
+  - Increasing effectiveness against high-mobility killers, effectively preventing them from using dash type abilities for an additional second, while still giving the survivor the same amount of distance versus low-mobility killers.

 ## [Chemical Trap](<https://deadbydaylight.wiki.gg/wiki/Chemical_Trap>) 🗑️